GoranErhartic/backend-onboarding/commands/advanced/analyze-event-driven-architecture.md

 * If changes are staged and not applied, other parallel sessions will not see them and may overwrite work.
 * This step marks itself as `[P]` (in progress) at the start to prevent duplicate execution.

+**FAIL-FAST CHECK - MANDATORY:**
+* **BEFORE PROCEEDING:** Check if `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` exists.
+* **If the file does NOT exist:**
+  * **STOP IMMEDIATELY** and report the following error message:
+    ```
+    ❌ ERROR: Onboarding initialization required

+    The file `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` was not found.
+    This file is created by the initialization command and is required for all analysis steps.

+    Please run the initialization command first:
+    /onboarding/initialize

+    This will set up the onboarding structure and perform initial project mapping.
+    ```
+  * **DO NOT proceed with any other steps.**
+* **If the file exists:** Continue with the execution plan below.

 EXECUTION PLAN:

 ## PART A: Pre-Checks & Gating

 0.  **Mark Command as In Progress [P]:**
-    * Check if `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` exists.
-    * **If it exists:**
-        * Read it to get the current Step Completion Status.
+    * Read `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` to get the current Step Completion Status.
     * Update the Step Completion Status section to mark "Step 11 - Analyze Event-Driven Architecture" as `[P]`.
     * Write the updated content back to `.cursor/onboarding-docs/CURSOR-ONBOARDING.md`.
-    * **If it doesn't exist:** Report error and stop.
-User must run `/onboarding/initialize` first.

 1.  **Check Initialization Artifacts:**
     * Verify `.cursor/onboarding-docs/EVENT_DRIVEN_STATUS.json` exists.